bevyengine/bevy/.github/contributing/engine_style_guide.md

 ## Spelling guidelines
 To ensure consistency, bevy code and documentation's spelling is written in American English.
-This is inforced by the projects [clippy lints](../../clippy.toml) of disallowed-names.

 Here is some of the common spelling differences:

 | UK/CN/AU  | US        |